aarmono/crypto_transceiver_instructions/README.md

    notification over the headset confirming keys have been loaded and the Index of the Key Slot currently in use.
 1. Release the primary action button.
+1. Remove the SD card or USB drive containing keys from the device.

 While the secondary action button is held down and the primary action button is released, release the secondary action button to cancel the key selection process.